Se habla español

 However, tires and winter travel regulations can vary from area to area, so it is best to research before setting out on a mountain pass or new route subject to heavy snowfall.

-At the very least, you should check your all-season tires for the M+S symbol on the side of the tire.
+At the very least, you should check your all-season tires for the M+S symbol on the side.
 The marking can usually be found close to the bottom edge of the tire that attaches to the wheel, as shown on the left.
-A law enforcement officer at a roadside winter tire check will first look at the tread and the name of the tire.
+A law enforcement officer at a roadside winter tire check will first look at the tread and the tire’s name.

 If they don’t recognize it as a dedicated winter tire, the next thing they will look for is the Three Peak Mountain Snowflake or the M+S symbol.
 Many will also look at the condition of the tires.
 If the tread is too worn, you could be asked to turn it back or be required to pull over and install tire chains.